markjpickering/HomeLab/docs/TEARDOWN.md

 ```
 Options:
+  -e, --execute             Execute the teardown (required to run)
   -a, --all                 Complete teardown (everything)
   -k, --k8s-only            Destroy only Kubernetes infrastructure
   -z, --ztnet-only          Stop ztnet controller (preserves data by default)